 You’ve been hearing a lot about college from a lot of people for a long time, and it's all coming up very soon.
 Persevering until you get there is important, and finding the right balance is the best way to keep up with the things that are important now while also working on things that will become important in the coming years.
 A little bit of time management goes a long way in reducing stress and creating more time to relax and get excited for all the wonderful things to come.

 Need more help getting through the rest of senior year?
-Check out our article Senior Year of High School: Our Best Survival Advice.
+Check out our article Our Best Advice for Senior Year of High School.